azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ###### Testing:

-Anyone in your project can now start a fresh PS console and the result of the evaluation whether a build pipeline is inactive in the build security scan (Get-AzSKADOBuildSecurityStatus) should reflect that the new setting is in effect.
+Anyone in your project can now start a fresh PS console and the result of the evaluation whether a build pipeline is inactive in the build security scan (Get-AzSKADOSecurityStatus) should reflect that the new setting is in effect.
 (E.g., if you change the period to 90 days and if the pipeline was inactive from past 120 days, then the result for control (ADO_Build_SI_Review_Inactive_Build) will change from 'Passed' to 'Failed'.)